 FTA requires transit providers that operate 50 or more fixed route vehicles in peak service and are located in urbanized areas (UZA) of 200,000 or more people, or that otherwise meet the threshold defined in Chapter IV, to monitor their service standards and policies.
-Service standards and policies provide the framework for monitoring and assessment of service to compare service provided in areas with a percentage of minority population in the service area to service provided in areas with a percentage of minority populations that is below the percentage of minority population in the service area.
+Service standards and policies provide the framework for monitoring and assessment of service to compare service provided in areas with a percentage of minority population that exceeds the percentage of minority population in the service area to service provided in areas with a percentage of minority population in the service area.